 Note: The utility will not overwrite already installed SNMP configuration files unless the command-line option -f (force) is used.
-However, in most cases, although the utility backs up files before overwriting them (when -f is used ), it is recommended to make a copy of the configuration files before proceeding. uv\snmpconfig is a generic script for all the agents supported by SGI.
+However, in most cases, although the utility backs up files before overwriting them (when -f is used ), it is recommended to make a copy of the configuration files before proceeding.
+Use the --r option to save a backup. uv\snmpconfig is a generic script for all the agents supported by SGI.